 “If you’re in the ring with someone, it’s important to say, ‘I’m sorry I accidentally kicked you in the face.’

 “To me, when you step between those ropes, that’s for the fans.
 That has nothing to do with us, so that’s the big difference.
 There’s more reciprocity and accountability in wrestling.”

 Falling Back On The Old School

 Although the WWE previously had characters like "The Genius" Lanny Poffo and Dean Douglas, the Matt Striker heel teacher persona was pesky and annoying instead of forceful and intimidating like the larger Douglas.

 Striker doesn’t remember management comparing him to Douglas, at least not to his face.
-Triple H did suggest similarities with the Matt Striker character to Ari Gold from the comedy-drama television series Entourage.
+Triple H suggested similarities between the Matt Striker character and Ari Gold from the comedy-drama television series Entourage.

 When working for the eventually failed re-launch of the ECW brand, Matt Striker didn’t focus on what brand he was working for.
 He simply saw everything as a learning opportunity, focused on the positives, and didn’t muddle his thoughts with the politics involved.
-Neither was he obsessed with the locker room pecking order that is commonplace in the business.
+Neither was he obsessed with the commonplace locker room pecking order in the business.

-This open-mindedness has helped him continue having a career in this volatile and cut-throat industry.
+This open-mindedness has helped him continue having a career in this volatile, cut-throat industry.